On a problem involving the squares of odd harmonic numbers: Further evaluations and concluding remarks

 Ce Xu is supported by the National Natural Science Foundation of China (Grant No. 12101008), the Natural Science Foundation of Anhui Province (Grant No. 2108085QA01), and the University Natural Science Research Project of Anhui Province.
 The corresponding Grant Number for the last case is KJ2020A0057.
 J. Zhao is supported by the Jacobs Prize from The Bishop's School.
+The authors are very grateful for the referee feedback provided, which has substantially improved our article.